nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 use the skewer hole for alignment, and also I had to have a 15mm spanner in the toolkit to undo the axle nuts, which was a nuisance.)

-*Note to self: the rear wheel bearings are 1/4" and the front ones are 3/16".*
+*Note to self: the actual axle size is 145 x M10.
+The rear wheel bearings are 1/4" and the front ones are 3/16".*

 ## Pedals